RayNjoroge/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task - 8 A function that prints a square, followed by a new line.'\n' Task - 9 Fizz-Buzz.
 A program that prints the numbers from 1 to 100, followed by a new line.
 Task - 10 A function that prints a triangle, followed by a new line.
+TASK - 11 A program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.